 - To continue having a Sunday 3rd XI for those not selected on Saturday and to develop young players playing competitive, but friendly cricket.

 - A playing squad of 40 players minimum, none of whom are paid for playing matches.

-- A high level of coaching/practicing, particularly for juniors, provided by suitably qualified coaches with club players encouraged to take up coaching qualifications.
+- A high level of coaching/practicing, provided by suitably qualified coaches with club players encouraged to take up coaching qualifications.

 - All players to be encouraged to practice as part of selection criteria

 - Develop the ground for players and spectators.

 - Develop and improve the pavilion and bar.